s0md3v/Entropy/README.md

 String: //////////////
 Entropy: 0.0
 ```
 The first string has no repeating pattern and hence has the highest value of shannon entropy while the second string however has a repeating pattern which lowers it entropy to nearly one.
-The last string only consists a single character and has no randomness and hence has 0 shannon entropy.
+The last string only consists a single character and has no randomness and hence has 0 shannon entropy.<br>
+So again, higher the shannon entropy, higher is the probablity of string to be malicious.

 ##### Special Char ratio
 ```
 (len(payload) - score) <= len(payload)/2
 ```
 Where score is again the number of special characters in the string.<br>
-We are just checking if the string's 50% part or more is made of special characters.
+We are just checking if the string's 50% part or more is made of special characters.<br>
+Higher is the special char ration, higher is the probablity of string to be malicious.

 ##### Levenshtein Distance
 Most of the WAFs check if the input matches a regex or payload in their signature database.
 But instead of looking for same payloads in signature database, <b>Entropy</b> looks for *similar* payloads using Levenshtein Distance algorithm.